CICE-Consortium/Icepack/doc/source/icepack_3_user_guide.rst

 To create a baseline, use ``-bg``::

-  icepack.create.case -ts base_suite -m wolf -testid v1 -bg version1 -bd $SCRATCH/ICEPACK_BASELINES
+  icepack.create.case -ts base_suite -m wolf -testid v1 -bg version1 -bd $SCRATCH/ICEPACK_BASELINES -a P000000

 will copy all the results from the test suite to ``$SCRATCH/ICEPACK_BASELINES/version1``.

 To compare to a prior result, use ``-bc``::

-  icepack.create.case -ts base_suite -m wolf -testid v2 -bc version1 -bd $SCRATCH/ICEPACK_BASELINES
+  icepack.create.case -ts base_suite -m wolf -testid v2 -bc version1 -bd $SCRATCH/ICEPACK_BASELINES -a P000000

 will compare all the results from this test suite to results saved before in $SCRATCH/ICEPACK_BASELINES/version1``.

 To both create and compare, ``-bc`` and ``-bg`` can be combined::

-  icepack.create.case -ts base_suite -m wolf -testid v2 -bg version2 -bc version1 -bd $SCRATCH/ICEPACK_BASELINES
+  icepack.create.case -ts base_suite -m wolf -testid v2 -bg version2 -bc version1 -bd $SCRATCH/ICEPACK_BASELINES -a P000000

 will save the current results to ``$SCRATCH/ICEPACK_BASELINES/version2`` and compare the current results to results save before in ``$SCRATCH/ICEPACK_BASELINES/version1``.